-The Amnesty Policy provides an opportunity for Appalachian State University to reduce harm and promote responsible decision making.
-The University will withhold disciplinary action when students are faced with medical emergencies, may have experienced relationship violence, sexual misconduct, or sex/gender based harassment/discrimination, or otherwise have been the victim of a crime while underage drinking or using drugs.
-The policy strives to remove barriers and encourage students to seek the help of others.
+The Alcohol Medical Amnesty Policy provides an opportunity for Appalachian to reduce harm and promote responsible decision making when students are faced with medical emergencies as a result underage drinking or drug use.
+It strives to remove barriers and encourage students to seek the help of others.

-The Amnesty Policy applies to the following:

-- students who seek assistance from a University official or emergency personnel on their own behalf; - students who seek assistance from a University official or emergency personnel on the behalf of another student and who remain on the scene to provide support (the policy would also apply to the student who received assistance); - students who report alleged Code of Student Conduct, Sex-Based Misconduct Policy, and/or law violations; or - organizations hosting an event in which a club representative seeks assistance from a University official or emergency personnel and remains on the scene to provide support.
+- The Amnesty Policy applies to the following: - students who seek assistance from a university official or emergency personnel on their own behalf; - students who seek assistance from a university official or emergency personnel on the behalf of another student and who remain on the scene to provide support (the policy would also apply to the student who received assistance); or - organizations hosting an event in which a club representative seeks assistance from a university official or emergency personnel and remains on the scene to provide support.

 This policy will provide an opportunity for an intervention that will not result in a disciplinary record from the Office of Student Conduct.
 Information related to receiving amnesty will be maintained for a minimum of eight years from the date amnesty is received.
-This information is considered internal to the University and will not be disclosed as part of a student's disciplinary history.
+This information is considered internal to the university and will not be disclosed as part of a student's disciplinary history.